 Are you, or someone you know, in crisis?

+A mental health crisis often means that you no longer feel able to cope or be in control of your situation.
+You might be worried that you are at immediate risk of harming yourself, or someone else.
 You might need to try a few options before you find appropriate support but don’t give up trying - there is help available.
 If possible, ask someone to come along with you to the support service you contact.